 Senior U.S. Associate, Washington D.C.

 Sean has a solutions-driven approach, and has experience advising multinational clients across a wide range of industries, including financial sponsors, financial services, energy, mining, life sciences and healthcare.
-Recent highlights of this experience include:

 Prior to joining Linklaters, Sean spent two years clerking for the Hon.
 Pamela Reeves on the United States District Court for the Eastern District of Tennessee.